 Excellence in comprehensive, community-focused medical education.

-The UW School of Medicine (UWSOM) is consistently recognized as one of the nation's top schools for training physicians, ranking No. 1 for primary care education for 23 of the past 25 years.
-In 2018, it ranked No. 3.
-Additionally, UWSOM has ranked No. 1 for both family medicine and rural medicine for 26 consecutive years.
+The UW School of Medicine (UWSOM) is consistently recognized as one of the nation's top schools for training physicians, ranking in the top three medical schools for primary care education for 24 of the past 26 years.
+In 2021, it ranked No. 2.
+Additionally, UWSOM has ranked in the top two for both family medicine and rural medicine for 28 consecutive years.

 UWSOM continues to be the leading public institution in the amount of federal research funding received.
 Based on the U.S. News accounting of National Institutes of Health funding, the School received $783 million in NIH grants in fiscal year 2019 and is second to Harvard University, a private institution, in the amount of federal funding.